 20. A stitch in crochet-work — Treble

-Prepare a copy of the Farmer's Love Letter for each player in advance.
-Where blanks should be left for the contestants to fill in with the name of a vegetable or fruit, we have given the missing word within brackets:
+Print a copy of the Farmer's Love Letter for each player in advance.
+Below, where blanks should be left for the contestants to fill in with the name of a vegetable or fruit, we have given the missing word within brackets:

 My darling sweet (Potato),